ImperialCollegeLondon/ReCoDE-penalised-reg/docs/5-chapter-3.md

 rm(data)
 ```

-We want to test the models out by fitting on training data and evaluating them on a test data.
+We want to test the models out by fitting on training data and evaluating them on test data.
 Therefore, we will split the data randomly into train/test datasets.
-The split proportion between the two datasets is a subjective choice, but we want there to be enough data to fit an informative model, but we also need enough test data to conduct an extensive validation.
-Commonly used proportions of train/test are anything from 60/40 to 80/20.
+The split proportion between the two datasets is a subjective choice, but we want there to be enough data to fit an informative model, but also have enough test data to conduct an extensive validation.
+Commonly used proportions of train/test are anything from 50/50 to 80/20.
 In this case, we use approximately 60/40.

 ```{r}
 set.seed(100)